Ilusion9/csgo-map-restrictions-sm/README.md

 Use devzones (https://forums.alliedmods.net/showthread.php?t=224839) and copy the zone coordinates in maprestrictions config.

 # Bugs:
-Weapons can go through walls and cannot be picked through them.
-But the C4 cannot go through them.
+Weapons can go through walls and cannot be picked through them, but the C4 is an exception.